 - Niçoise Salad with Bacon and Pomegranate Molasses Vinaigrette

 For the Lemon and Shallot Vinaigrette:

-- 1/4 tsp salt and ground black pepper
+- ¼ teaspoon salt and ground black pepper

 For the Sesame Crunch:

-- 2 tbsp egg white, lightly beaten with a fork
+- 2 tablespoon egg white, lightly beaten with a fork

 For the Salad: